SomeWeekendReading/someweekendreading.github.io/_posts/2026-06-24-french-bakery-climate-change.md

   US.
 - The deaths in the US had to have something like "heat" on the death certificate, leading to a severe undercount.
-- Defining "what's in the European Union" is&hellip; complicated.
+- Defining what "Europe" or "the European Union" means is&hellip; complicated.

 So she made a plot based on excess deaths over normal in both places, and did _per capita_ normalization to account for the population difference (the US is somewhat larger, though not dramatically).

-Ritchie sums it up nicely:
+Ritchie sums it up nicely (__emphasis__ added):

 > As I mentioned, I found the initial framing of guns and heat as a contest to be a bit
 > silly — they’re not substitutes.
 Europe is doing a bad job of protecting itself from